sparkflows/sparkflows-docs/docs/user-guide/connections/index.rst

 Connections
 ===========

-In Fire Insights, Connections can be created to MySQL and Snowflaks.
+In Fire Insights, Connections can be created to MySQL and Snowflake.

 These connections can then be used in the workflow for reading and writing data.